developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 03/README.md

 <img src="redusingLatencyOfTheApp.PNG" alt="reactive programming" width="700"/>

-1. We can also reduce latency of the app, by improving indie our app.
+1. We can also reduce latency of the app, by improving communication inside our app.

 # 6. Why Reactive Programming - Part 2?